 - Should collections be a DIY project?
 Managing collections in-house can backfire if it creates gaps in your collections process or takes you away from strategic initiatives that can grow your firm.
 It can also place solo practitioners in the uncomfortable position of having to play an aggressive collections role with a client to the detriment of the relationship.
 Being one step removed from this process can be beneficial.
 Outsourcing these tasks is often more advantageous and cost-effective.

-Virtual Paralegal Services can develop and/or enforce a collections policy, send statements and dunning letters, make phone calls to clients when necessary, and manage bad debt.
+Don’t let poor collections undermine your Virtual Paralegal Services can develop and enforce a collections policy, send statements and dunning letters, make phone calls to clients when necessary, and manage bad debt.
 Contact us to help you manage your collections process and improve your firm’s cash flow.